 - If you are hospitalized in a public medical establishment in France, you must pay all bills or fees.
 When you pay, you will be given the "avis des sommes à payer" for reimbursement purposes.
 In case of an hospitalisation in a private establishment (clinic), you should submit the "facture détaillée des frais de séjour (ref.
 Form 615)" .

-- You must submit reimbursement claims no more than 12 months after the billing date.
+- You must submit reimbursement claims no more than 24 months after the billing date (effective for bills issued after 01.02.2021).
 You must sign and date them.

 - UNSMIS cannot accept "installment schedules for treatment" or "statement of accounts in lieu of a standard bill or invoice for medical treatment.
 This practice is particularly common in North America.
 As these cannot be accepted as a valid bill or invoice please always ask for what is called an "Insurance Claim Form", example attached.